Real Estate License Defense California

 After receiving notification of an investigation or disciplinary proceeding from a professional licensing board, many of the clients who come to us are understandably anxious.
 It is no small thing to know that you are under investigation for some kind of professional misconduct.
 In this situation, it is essential to work with a defense lawyer who has the experience and skill to help you, and who understands the seriousness of your situation.

 At S J Harris Law, we take the time to understand each client’s unique situation and to work out a plan that is personally tailored to each client’s needs.
 We bring the experience and professionalism that our clients need.
 At S J Harris Law, we understand what is at stake:

 DRE Investigation: Unique Rules And Procedures

-Unlike many other professional agencies, the California Bureau of Real Estate ( BRE ) has its own set of rules and procedures regarding license and disciplinary actions.
+Unlike many other professional agencies, the California Department of Real Estate ( DRE ) has its own set of rules and procedures regarding license and disciplinary actions.
 It would be no simple matter for an attorney lacking experience in this area to come and handle your case properly.
 At S J Harris Law, we bring a wealth of experience and knowledge of the unique and complicated procedures involved in real estate broker agent defense.
 Los Angeles County attorney Scott J. Harris can help you defend your license, your reputation, and your future.

 We represent clients who are facing issues that include: